by Bruce Dunlavy

 Image credit: theodysseyonline.com

 Most universities still require a modicum of study in what they call “core curriculum.”
 An English course is required, along with perhaps a math course, a history course, a science course.
 Usually these are dumbed-down versions designed to provide a check-off.
+One student I know satisfied his history-and-government requirement with a course called “History of the Beatles.”
 English is frequently General Writing, a course to help students put a readable sentence together so they can write a business proposal or a technology project plan.

 The decline in attention to the traditional fields of the social sciences, humanities, and other liberal-arts disciplines is a response to the college-as-trade-school phenomenon.
 The ubiquitous question “What are you going to do with that?” presupposes that one who majors in philosophy has no professional career option other than hanging out a shingle that reads, “John Doe, Philosopher.
 Also lawns mowed.”